The Royal Greenhouses of Laeken open for three weeks every year

 “As to his state of mind when he died, we can only speculate.
 I would guess that he felt no guilt whatsoever about anything he had done in the Congo.
 I would guess that he was proud that he had raised Belgium’s status in the imperial world by means of this colony and that, most of all, he was satisfied at how rich he had made himself – both through the profits reaped from the rubber system and through the extraordinary arrogance of making Belgium actually agree to buy the Congo from him.”

-Enjoy, but remember
+Enjoy the greenhouses, but remember

 All this is not to put you off visiting the Royal Greenhouses.
 Visit them.
 Enjoy their splendours.
 Marvel at the architectural triumphs.
 Gaze in delight at the beautiful plants.
 But don’t forget the millions of Congolese who died, directly or indirectly, harvesting the rubber that enabled many of these greenhouses to be built.